2021 Mongolian presidential election: Electoral system

-Following 2019 constitutional amendments, the president is elected using the two-round system for a six-year term, and may only serve one term.
-Previously, the term was of four years, renewable once.
+Following the 2019 constitutional amendments, the president is elected using the two-round system for a six-year term and may only serve one term.
+Previously, the term was four years, renewable once.
 Political parties with representation in the State Great Khural are allowed to nominate candidates.
 The elected president must resign from any political party before their inauguration.
-Presidents can be removed through a two-third majority vote by the State Great Khural if found guilty of abusing their powers or violating the presidential oath.
+Presidents can be removed through a two-thirds majority vote by the State Great Khural if found guilty of abusing their powers or violating the presidential oath.

-Articles 97.9 and 99.2 of the electoral law determines how votes are counted, with blank ballots taken into account when determining whether a candidate has crossed the 50% threshold.
+Articles 97.9 and 99.2 of the electoral law determine how votes are counted, with blank ballots taken into account when determining whether a candidate has crossed the 50% threshold.
 If no candidate receives a majority of all votes cast in the second round (including blank votes), article 8.6.2 of the electoral law requires fresh elections to be held.

 Candidates

-Political parties with representatiton in the State Great Khural were to nominate their candidates for the election in early May.
+Political parties with representation in the State Great Khural were to nominate their candidates for the election in early May.